ElementsProject/lightning-charge/README.md

 *Body parameters*: `msatoshi`, `currency`, `amount`, `description`, `expiry`, `metadata` and `webhook`.

-You can specify the amount as `msatoshi` (1 satoshi = 1000 msatoshis), or provide a `currency` and `amount` to be converted according to the current exchange rates.
+You can specify the amount as `msatoshi` (1 satoshi = 1000 msatoshis), or provide a `currency` and `amount` to be converted according to the current exchange rates (via bitcoinaverage).
 If a currency and amount were provided, they'll be available under `quoted_{currency|amount}`.

 `expiry` sets the invoice expiry time in seconds (defaults to one hour).